nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## FAQ

-Q: I can't undo my previous commands after reopening ForgetMeNot <br>
+Q: I can't undo my previous commands after reopening iManager <br>
 A: Like most task managers out there, iManager does not support data backup while the application is not running.

 Q: Is it possible to set my storage path to a portable drive as I want to use them on different computers? <br>